kodan50/P4wnP1-Tweaked/README.md

 # P4wnP1

 WIP.
 Please use this modification with extreme care.
-This modification currently has no polish, and has no been tested outside of a very specific setup.
+This modification currently has no polish, and has no been tested outside of a very specific setup, and the installation will probably fail spectacularely.

 I don't feel as if any of these tweaks are necessary for the official P4wnP1 project, so I created my own stub for some random stuff I've wanted to see included.
 I am also hoping this means I can restore my custom settings back if I have to reimage P4wnP1.